kilowhat/kilowhat.net/flarum-extensions-custom-paths.md

 ## Extension settings

-All settings can be found in the settings modal available via the Extensions page of the admin panel.
+All settings can be found in the extension page of the admin panel.

 You don't need to install/enable all the compatible extensions.
 Only the paths for your enabled extensions will be customizable.

 ### Paths

-Each of the paths can be customized by entering an alternate path segment in the text field, then saving with the button at the bottom of the modal.
+Each of the paths can be customized by entering an alternate path segment in the text field, then saving with the button at the bottom of the page.

-**Do not reuse a path**.
+**Be careful with path re-use**.
-You cannot re-assign a path that was originally for another route, like `/d/`, `/t/` (if Tags are enabled) or `/p/` (if Pages are enabled).
+Since version 1.1.0, you can re-use tokens that were part of other URLs in new paths.
-You cannot use the same path two times.
+For example you can use `/t/` (originally for tags) for discussions, provided you set the tags path to something different.
-Doing so will lock you out of the forum and you will need to edit the settings in the database to regain access.
+The extension will not check for duplicated paths, but Flarum won't work correctly if you use the same path twice.

 There is no data validation, but for optimal compatibility with browsers you should only use the following: